 Other Price Lists for Antique Bottle Collectors

 You can also find other price guides for antique and collectible bottles.
-Many of them cover a specific bottle type, such as Jim Beam Figural Bottles: An Unauthorized Collector's Guide by Molly Higgins or the Antique Traders Perfume Bottles Price Guide by Kyle Husfloen and Penny Dolnick.
+Many of them cover a specific bottle type, such as Jim Beam Figural Bottles: An Unauthorized Collector's Guide by Molly Higgins or the Antique Trader Perfume Bottles Price Guide by Kyle Husfloen and Penny Dolnick.

 Other price guides provide a more generalized listing of old bottle types.
 Consider one of the following:

 - Warman's Bottles Field Guide by Michael Polak is a compact volume, perfect for toting along on a dig or on a jaunt to the flea market.

 - Antique Trader Bottles Identification and Price Guide by Michael Polak is a large book, but it also comes in an electronic edition.
 You'll find extensive information about bottle types and prices.

 When using a price guide to determine the value of an antique bottle, consider the following tips: